hwdsl2/setup-ipsec-vpn/README.md

 ## Quick start

-First, prepare your Linux server\* with a fresh install of one of the following OS:
+First, prepare your Linux server\* with a fresh install of Ubuntu, Debian or CentOS.
-Ubuntu, Debian, CentOS/RHEL, Rocky Linux, AlmaLinux, Oracle Linux or Amazon Linux 2

 Use this one-liner to set up an IPsec VPN server: